Discovery Expedition: Homecoming and results

 There were also discoveries of major scientific importance.
 These included the snow-free Dry Valleys in the western mountains, the emperor penguin colony at Cape Crozier, scientific evidence that the Ice Barrier was a floating ice shelf, and a leaf fossil discovered by Ferrar which helped to establish Antarctica's relation to the Gondwana super-continent.
 Thousands of geological and biological specimens had been collected and new marine species identified.
 The location of the South Magnetic Pole had been calculated with reasonable accuracy.
 On the medical side, Wilson discovered the anti-scorbutic effects of fresh seal meat, which resolved the lethal threat of scurvy to this and subsequent expeditions.
+But the explorers were still left confused as to the exact causes of the outbreak.

 A general endorsement of the scientific results from the navy's Chief Hydrographer (and former Scott opponent) Sir William Wharton was encouraging.
 However, when the meteorological data were published their accuracy was disputed within the scientific establishment, including by the President of the Physical Society of London, Dr Charles Chree.
 Scott defended his team's work, while privately acknowledging that Royds's paperwork in this field had been "dreadfully slipshod".

 The expedition succeeded in combating incipient scurvy through a fresh seal meat diet, and Scott recommended it for future polar expeditions.
 This was despite the medical profession being ignorant of the causes of the disease.
 At that time it was known that a fresh meat diet could provide a cure, but not that lack of fresh meat or other fresh food containing the as yet undiscovered vitamin C was a cause.
 Thus, fresh seal meat was taken on the southern journey "in case we find ourselves attacked by scurvy", On his 1907–09 Nimrod expedition Shackleton also avoided the disease through careful dietary provision, including extra penguin and seal meat.
 However, Lieutenant Edward Evans almost died of presumably self-inflicted scurvy during the 1910–13 Terra Nova Expedition, and scurvy was particularly devastating to Shackleton's marooned Ross Sea party during 1915–16.
 It remained a danger until its causes were finally established, some 25 years after the Discovery Expedition.